felipebita/pizza_sales/README.md

 ## **1 - Introduction**

 ## **2 - Dashboard Requirement**
+    Presenting a Pizzeria Excel Dashboard project that delves into key performance indicators (KPIs) such as Total Revenue, Average Order Value, and more.
+From loading data into MS SQL Server to constructing a visually compelling dashboard, this portfolio highlights expertise in data analysis.
+The dashboard incorporates charts depicting daily and hourly trends, sales percentages by category and size, and identifies top and bottom pizza sellers.
+The project utilizes a tech stack comprising MS SQL Server and Excel, showcasing a comprehensive approach to deriving actionable insights for strategic decision-making in a concise manner.

 ### **2.1 - KPI's Requirement**
 *  Total Revenue: the sum of the total price of all pizza orders
 *  Average Order Value: the average amount spent per order, calculated by dividing the total revenues by the total number of orders